Study guide

 • Other courses will be recognized according to the recognition table – sometimes in both directions, sometimes in one direction, two courses for one, but also one course for two.

-Continuation scenarios for newly admitted students after a previous incomplete study in the old program
+Continuation scenarios for newly admitted students after a previous incomplete study in the old programme

 1.

-You want to finish your studies in the old program in the next academic year.
+You want to continue the old programme and finish your studies in the 2023/2024 academic year.

-You did not complete your bachelor studies and re-entered the newly accredited program.
-As soon as possible (during the 1st year of new studies), you want to pass the State Final Examination in your original (old) program and finish your studies.
+You have unsuccessfully completed your bachelor’s degree studies in the upper year and re-entered the newly accredited programme after the admission procedure.
+In the 2023/2024 academic year, you want to pass the State Final Examination in your original (old) programme and successfully complete your studies.

 Follow the instructions: